 New York, 4 June 2021

-Asia’s Hindu Kush-Himalayan mountain ranges could lose up to two thirds of its ice by 2100, causing water and food shortages for over two billion people in the downstream river basins of South and East Asia, according to a new UNDP policy paper.
+Asia’s Hindu Kush-Himalayan mountain ranges will lose between one third and two thirds of its ice by 2100, as climate change causes water and food shortages for over two billion people in the downstream river basins of South and East Asia, according to a new UNDP policy paper.

 First reported by the International Centre for Integrated Mountain Development (ICIMOD), UNDP gives this finding renewed policy urgency and impetus in the lead up to the UN Climate Change Conference (COP 26) in the UK in November 2021.

 The Confronting Climate Change to Save the Third Pole policy paper warns that while the alarming melting of glaciers will affect agriculture, access to drinking water directly downstream, it is also closely connected to the same drivers that are worsening the region’s air quality and changing the monsoon patterns, affecting two billion people who live in the river basins of the region.

 Temperatures in the high Himalayas are rising faster than almost anywhere else on the globe except in the Arctic and Antarctic.
 The paper builds its case on scientific findings that if current emission trends were to continue, the Hindu Kush-Himalayan mountain ranges – often considered the earth’s Third Pole – would lose two thirds of its ice by 2100.

 The glaciers and snowmelt supply water, especially during the dry season, to the ten major river systems that originate in the Hindu Kush-Himalayan areas: the Amu Darya, Brahmaputra, Ganges, Indus, Irrawaddy, Mekong, Salween, Tarim, Yangtse and Yellow River.